In the Beginning

 The Birth of Cognac Park

-In 1993, Jérôme met the intrepid and visionary Dominic Park, a Scottish man who had newly discovered the lands of Cognac.
+In 1993, Jérôme met the intrepid and visionary Dominic Park, a Scottish man who newly discovered the lands of Cognac.
 Park wanted to create an exclusive, crafted cognac bearing his name and expressed his wish to work with Distillerie Tessendier.

 Over the years, the team behind the production of Cognac Park continued to enhance the craftmanship, quality and exclusiveness of the eaux-de-vie created by Lilian and Jérôme Tessendier.
 The efforts of the team reflect the current quality and exclusiveness of the Cognac Park range.